 “Obsession produces a book.
 You get up with it every morning and go to bed with it every night.
+(No, it’s not that new mattress you found after concluding whether the koala vs ecosa mattress would be the best one for you).
 You keep a pad next to the bed so when you wake up in the middle of the night you can write things down, or a pad inside your jacket so when you’re at dinner you can pull it out, and suddenly you’re not part of the conversation anymore.”

 That’s according to David Denby, the film critic for The New Yorker Magazine, in a recent profile that appeared in Publishers Weekly.
 He’s also the author of the national bestseller Great Books, and the follow up title Lit Up, which chronicles twenty-four books that can change lives.
 So Denby takes writing seriously and does a lot of it.

 “You can’t write unless you’re obsessed, Denby says.
 “It’s a state of blessedness, in the sense that you’re lucky to do it, and a state of illness, because you’re not a normal person.”

 As a developmental editor who’s worked with many dedicated writers from superstars to those just getting started, I can confirm that many authors are indeed what Denby describes with hyperbolic flair as “serial obsessives”.
 They live in two parallel worlds: their internal creative process and whatever is going on around them.

 I’m impressed with writers who are focused on facing the blank screen and getting out the pages.
 It’s hard to do while having relationships, earning a living, being a parent, facing unexpected setbacks and hardships.
 But they do it.

 Here are some recent examples from writers I know.
 Details have been altered to protect their privacy.